 Here, the focus is on the pain point of the audience – you have too many different social media accounts you need to manage daily and it is impossible to quickly share your contact information with someone if you don’t know which communication channel they prefer.
 This is a classic example of a SaaS product video that helps users to explore product features and understand their value.

-Our company focuses on producing animation for business and our portfolio contains lots of examples of SaaS promo videos.
+At Blue Carrot we offer corporate video production services and our portfolio contains lots of examples of SaaS promo videos.
 Regardless of what you are looking for at the moment — lighthearted storytelling or detailed presentation of your product, 3D design or 2D animated graphics — go to your portfolio to find an explainer of the style and type that fit your expectations!

 ARE YOU CONSIDERING CREATING A VIDEO?